Zero-Shot Coordination in Ad Hoc Teams with Generalized Policy Improvement and Difference Rewards: Experiments

 \subsubsection{Baselines.}

 We implement GPAT with linear rewards in our experiments (unless otherwise noted) and learn $w_{\Delta r}$ with 10 episodes, based on preliminary experiments ranging from 10-100 evaluation episodes.
-We compare GPAT to the following baselines: \begin{itemize} \item \emph{Oracle:} We train a learner agent from scratch (using SFQL or SFDQN) with the new target ad hoc team to represent an oracle learner. \item \emph{Robust:} We pretrain a learner agent with all source ad hoc teams (where the team is randomly sampled during training) to represent robust ZSC methods like \cite{hu_other-play_2020, zhao_maximum_2022, yu2023learning}.
-For a fair comparison, we train robust learners (using SFQL or SFDQN) for the total timesteps used to train the entire learner policy libraries used by other methods.
-We assume the source ad hoc teams are given to the learner, so we do not consider the source ad hoc team generation process. \item \emph{PLASTIC:} We use the best pretrained learner policy from the library $\Pi^\learner$ to represent a best-case scenario for type-based methods like \cite{BARRETT-plastic, zhao_coordination_2022, zandOntheFly2022}.
-We skip the online inference phase and simply use the best pretrained policy to mimic a setting where inference is already performed and correct. \end{itemize}
+We compare GPAT to the following baselines: \begin{itemize} \item \emph{Oracle:} We train a learner from scratch (using SFQL or SFDQN) with the new target AHT to represent an oracle learner. \item \emph{Robust:} We pretrain a learner with all source AHTs to represent robust ZSC methods like \cite{hu_other-play_2020, zhao_maximum_2022, yu2023learning}, where we randomly sample the training team as in \cite{yu2023learning}.
+We train robust learners (using SFQL or SFDQN) for the total timesteps used to train the entire learner policy libraries used by other methods.
+We assume the source AHTs are given to the learner, so we do not consider the source AHT generation process. \item \emph{PLASTIC:} We use the best pretrained learner policy from the library $\Pi^\learner$ to represent a best-case scenario for type-based methods like \cite{BARRETT-plastic, zhao_coordination_2022, zandOntheFly2022}.
+We skip the online inference phase and simply use the best pretrained policy to mimic a setting where inference is already performed and correct. \item \emph{MESH:} We implement a zero-shot version of \cite{zhao_coordination_2022}, which combines pretrained policies from $\Pi^\learner$ using a mixture of experts model.
+We use a uniform mixture since we do not allow online learning. \end{itemize}